February 23, 2026

 If you are reading this, you probably already manage your own API keys for OpenAI, Anthropic, or Google AI Studio.
 You know the advantages over subscriptions: pay-per-use pricing, model control, no subscription trap.

 But here is what I have noticed after months of daily use.
 The AI model landscape is a rotating cast.
-Last month Claude Sonnet 4.6 was my default for most tasks.
-This month GPT-5.2 handles certain work better.
+Last month GPT-5.2 was my default for most tasks.
+This month Claude Sonnet 4.6 handles certain work better.
 Kimi K2.5 showed up recently and it handles high-volume workloads at a fraction of the cost.
 The model comparison I wrote a few weeks ago is already partially outdated because new models keep shipping.

 Models are becoming commodities.
 SOTA changes week to week.
 If you are like me, you are constantly swapping between providers as new models drop and benchmarks shift.
 That means managing separate API keys for each provider, separate credit balances, separate usage dashboards, and separate billing cycles.